Azure/azure-sdk-for-python/doc/dev/mgmt/tests.md

 For more information about legacy tests, see [Legacy tests](https://github.com/Azure/azure-sdk-for-python/wiki/Legacy-tests).

-## Using the Azure Python SDK test framework
+## Writing management plane test with the the Azure Python SDK test framework

 This section will demonstrate writing tests using `devtools_testutils` with a few increasingly sophisticated examples to show how to use some of the features of the underlying test frameworks.

 ### Example 1: Basic Azure service interaction and recording